-MWCAC Review.
-The MWCAC will recommend to the County’s PRMD its 4/5 consensus view after considering the ad-hoc committee’s report and any supplemental information supplied by the project applicant.
-Should the applicant or their representative not attend the MWCAC’s review, the MWCAC may make its recommendation based upon other information supplied by the ad-hoc committee and the County’s PRMD.
-As with any other project, any MWCAC Member having a personal or professional relationship with the applicant that would bias the member’s judgment should refrain from participating in the review.
+MWMAC Review.
+The MWMAC will recommend to the County’s Permit Sonoma its 4/5 5/7? consensus view after considering the ad-hoc committee’s report and any supplemental information supplied by the project applicant.
+Should the applicant or their representative not attend the MWMAC’s review, the MWMAC may make its recommendation based upon other information supplied by the ad-hoc committee and the County’s Permit Sonoma.
+As with any other project, any MWMAC Member having a personal or professional relationship with the applicant that would bias the member’s judgment should refrain from participating in the review.

 Advisory Recommendation.
-Minutes of the meeting detailing the MWCAC’s recommendations will be forwarded by the MWCAC’s Secretary to the County’s PRMD with a copy to the project applicant.
+Minutes of the meeting detailing the MWMAC’s recommendations will be forwarded by the MWMAC’s Secretary to the County’s Permit Sonoma with a copy to the project applicant.

 Mark West Springs area use of Cal Am franchise fees.
 Annually, the County collects approximately $40,000 in franchise fees from CalAm for services provided in the Mark West Springs area.
-The MWCAC shall consider the available funds and may make recommendations for the expenditure of these funds, within the following guidelines:
+The MWMAC shall consider the available funds and may make recommendations for the expenditure of these funds, within the following guidelines:

-In December of each year, the Department of Transportation and Public Works shall provide the MWCAC with an estimate of available funds effective the beginning of the next fiscal year.
+In December of each year, the Department of Transportation and Public Works shall provide the MWMAC with an estimate of available funds effective the beginning of the next fiscal year.

-The annual recommendation for the use of funds is due from the MWCAC by March 1, and should be submitted to the Department of Transportation and Public Works, for inclusion in the annual budget.
+The annual recommendation for the use of funds is due from the MWMAC by March 1, and should be submitted to the Department of Transportation and Public Works, for inclusion in the annual budget.

 Recommendations shall be within the available fund balance, and shall be for one-time expenditures that benefit the Mark West Springs Community.
 These funds are not available for on-going maintenance, and any recommendations that create an on-going maintenance need must include a commitment of funding from another source to support the on-going maintenance.